-7 Benefits of Buckwheat for Food and Garden (+ Recipe)Updated: January 25, 2018 Healthy Living, Recipes, Traditional Preparation of Grains
+7 Benefits of Buckwheat for Food and Garden (+ Recipe)Updated: April 21, 2018 Gluten and Grain Free, Healthy Living, Recipes

 Is Buckwheat a Type of Wheat?

 While most people consider buckwheat a cereal grain, technically it is a pseudo-cereal, neither grain nor cereal nor grass.
 Thus, while grain-like, buckwheat is not actually a grain.
-Consequently, its English name is quite misleading as it isn’t related to wheat at all!
+Consequently, its English name is quite misleading as it isn’t related to wheat or foodstuffs made with it like bulgur at all!

 The edible part of the plant are the seeds that come from the flowers.
 Its closest relatives are the perennial herb sorrel as well as rhubarb and knotweed.

 History of Buckwheat

 Buckwheat has a long history of traditional use both in the United States and abroad.
 Indeed, it is one of the oldest crops still popularly cultivated today with use dating back many thousands of years.
 As such, it played a large role in traditional diets and cuisines around the world.
 More on that below.